studstill/trave-match/README.md

-This is a repo for creating pokemon cards.
+This is a repo for containing project for the 2016 Seattle Expedia Hack-a-thon

-Hello -goutham